sajidghoto/sajidghoto/README.md

 # Hi there, I'm Sajid Ali 👋

 ## 🚀 About Me
 I'm a passionate **Full-Stack Developer** specializing in **React, Next.js, Node.js, and PostgreSQL**.
 I leverage modern technologies and best practices to build scalable, performant, and user-friendly web applications.
-With a strong foundation in software development, I focus on delivering high-quality solutions that solve real-world problems.
+With a strong foundation in software engineering, I focus on delivering high-quality solutions that solve real-world problems.

 I thrive in **fast-paced, collaborative environments**, constantly learning and applying cutting-edge tools to improve the products I build.